Health Partners is partnering with Special Olympics!

-We are reaching out to individuals 16 and up with a developmental disability and a health partner of their choice to complete the program together.
-The partner can be a friend, family member, or support person.
-Program content has been adapted for Universal Design for Learning so the curriculum is appropriate for all participants.
-This can be offered to groups ages 16 and up or in an adapted format from ages 8-12.
+We reached out to individuals 16 and up with a developmental disability and a health partner of their choice to complete the program together.
+The partner could have been a friend, family member, or support person.
+Program content was adapted for Universal Design for Learning so the curriculum was appropriate for all participants.
+This was offered to groups ages 16 and up or in an adapted format from ages 8-12.

-Health Partners is being offered across Central Kentucky at various community locations based on interest.
-Currently our target area is any region that falls within 90 miles of Lexington.
-We hope to expand this in the future.
-We are also providing programming in schools for youth in grades 3-5 as well as high schools.
+Health Partners was offered across Central Kentucky at various community locations based on interest.
+The target area was any region that fell within 90 miles of Lexington.
+We also provided programming in schools for youth in grades 3-5 as well as high schools.

-NOW!
-Widespread programming Began in January 2016.
-Participants must be willing to complete 12 hours of initial programming broken up over several days and then attend monthly follow up meetings once a moth for six months after the program.
+Widespread programming was in January 2016.
+Participants must have been willing to complete 12 hours of initial programming broken up over several days and then attend monthly follow up meetings once a month for six months after the program.

 Benefits of participating in Health Partners include:

-- Get information to help you make better decisions in all areas of health
+- Received information to help make better decisions in all areas of health

-- Set your own health goals and identify what resources and supports you need to succeed
+- Set their own health goals and identified what resources and supports they needed to succeed

-- Work with your health partner to support and encourage each other
+- Worked with their health partner to support and encourage each other

-- Work with program trainers who help you stay on track and look at your progress during follow up sessions
+- Worked with program trainers who help them stay on track and looked at their progress during follow up sessions